privacyint/YouTubeWatcher/README.md

 ## About

 Searches YouTube, queries recommended videos and watches them.
-All fully automated and anonymised through the [Tor network](https://www.torproject.org/).
-The project consists of two independently usable components, the YouTube automation written in Python and the dockerized Tor Browser.
+All fully automated.
+The project consists of two independently usable components, the YouTube automation written in Python and the dockerized Firefox Browser.

-**This project is for educational purposes only.
-Using Tor to watch YouTube videos is strongly discouraged, especially for Botting purposes.
-Please [inform yourself about the Tor network](https://2019.www.torproject.org/docs/faq.html.en), before using it extensively.**

 ## Setup